valango/duke/README.md

 Called by `Walker.onBegin()` method.

 **`onBegin | onEnd | onEntry | onError`**: `*` method <br />
+If plug-in is defined, it will be called instead of instance method.
-Baseclass methods check for plug-in with the same name and if it exists, it will run and method quits.
-Both plug-ins and methods semantics is described in [handlers](#handlers) chapter.
+Both plug-ins and instance methods semantics is described in [handlers](#handlers) chapter.

 **`registerFailure(failure, [comment])`**: `Walker` method<br />